Profitable Businesses Available for Acquisition.

-- Using Rule-of-Thumb Guidelines to Estimate Business Value
+- Using Rules-of-Thumb to Quickly Estimate Business Value

 - Best and Worst Franchises Listed by SBA Loan Defaults

-- How to Write an Offer to Buy a Business
+- Here's How to Value an HVAC Business

 - What is a Franchise REALLY Worth?
 How to Value any Franchise.

-Category Archives: Buying or Selling a Business
+Category Archives: Valuing, Buying or Selling a Business

 A discussion of the issues involved in buying or selling a business by William Bruce, president of the American Business Brokers Association.

 The latest issue of “Small Business Weekly” is out and contains an article that explains Bitcoin.
 Other articles included are: Trump hotels removed from top luxury network.
 4 best practices for scheduling a virtual event.
 What are business brokers and … Continue reading →

 “You have the best coach, business advisor, analyst and mentor I’ve ever had in any business,” says businessman Reed Rogers Of Lillian, Alabama, when talking about the assistance he received from the local Small Business Development Center.
 And the good … Continue reading →

 The Latest Issue of “Small Business Weekly” Has an Article Ranking Franchise Investments Best to Worst